 Part A is financed by part of the Social Security payroll withholding tax paid by workers and their employers.
-There is no monthly premium for Part A if the Medicare eligible member or spouse has paid Medicare taxes for at least 10 years, is age 65, and is a citizen or permanent resident of the United States.
+There is no monthly premium for Part A if the Medicare eligible member or spouse has worked at least 10 years in Medicare-covered government employment, is age 65, and is a citizen or permanent resident of the United States.
 Certain younger disabled persons and kidney dialysis and transplant patients qualify for premium-free Part A.